cosmicpoi/demos/demos/automata.md

 src: "automata.html"
 ---

-This is an implementation of the Cellular Automata algorithm.
+This is an implementation of [elementary cellular automata](http://mathworld.wolfram.com/ElementaryCellularAutomaton.html).
+Rule 30 is shown.